TheoBueno/theobueno.github.io/README.md

 ## What did you have in mind?

 Using a Parallax as a "Hero" is an interesting visual opening for a page, so I wanted to make use of that visual to show a more modern approach to web design.
 I then decided to provide the user with a branching pathway, therefore the options to either go directly to the coding exercises I did or to a Bio section.

+I also enjoyed making a small visual effect of the "Find out More" opening line to be coming out of the fog from the mountains